tmr4/py65_debug_window/README.md

 The debug window has the following difference / limitations:

-* The debug window supports the following commands:
+* The debug window runs in a process separate from the py65 monitor with communications between the two over a socket connection.
+The debug window supports the following commands:
 ````
 add_breakpoint     help  radix             step     width
 continue           mem   registers         tilde
 delete_breakpoint  quit  show_breakpoints  version
 ````
+These commands are available even when your program is running.
+As such, a memory range that you examine may differ from the current memory contents if your program subsequently changes it.

-* The `continue` or `c` command in the debug window continues program execution at an existing breakpoint or stopcode.
+* You can pause your program with the `step` or `z` command.
+The new `continue` or `c` command in the debug window continues execution of a paused program.
+This command can also be used to continue program execution after pausing at a breakpoint or stopcode.

 * Registers can't be changed with the `registers` command in the debug window.

 * The `version` command prints out `Debug Terminal v0.0.0`.

-* The following py65 commands are not available in the debug window:
+* The following py65 monitor commands are not available in the debug window:
 ````
 save            show_labels
 add_label       delete_label       load